cloudera/flink-tutorials/flink-stateful-tutorial/README.md

  3. Producer properties
  4. Partitioner for the kafka messages

-The `QueryResultSchema` provides simple tab delimited format for the messages and we used the `queryId` as the key for the Kafka records.
+The `QueryResultSchema` provides simple json format for the messages and we used the `queryId` as the key for the Kafka records.

 For the producer properties, we set the following two parameters:
  - `bootstrap.servers=...` : *REQUIRED*